Benedict College National Alumni Association

-Since the early existence of Benedict College, its alumni have answered calls to assist in meeting the needs of expanding its physical plant, recruit students, and to develop and maintain a quality education at their Alma Mater.
+Since the early existence of Benedict College, its alumni have answered calls to assist in meeting the needs of expanding its physical plant, recruiting students, and financial support to their Alma Mater.

-Dr. D. J. Dixson served as its second president from 1950-53.
-During the 1950's, students were organized with the assistance of Dr. Gambrell to form one of the first Pre Alumni Councils of the United Negro College Fund.
+Dr. D. J. Dixon served as its second president from 1950-53.
+During the 1950s, students were organized with the assistance of Miss Gambrell to form one of the first Pre-Alumni Councils of the United Negro College Fund.
 This organization, which helped to mold future leaders for the Association, was formed to support Benedict College, build student ambassadors, and support the efforts of the UNCF.

 Following her retirement from the faculty, Miss Gambrell officially became the first Executive Secretary of the Association in 1955 and served until 1968.
 Dr. Miles Bogan served as its third president from 1954-60.
 Its fourth president was Mr. Earl Reuben who served from 1960-62.

-Dr. Cyril Otis Spann, its fifth president accepted the challenge to get an alumnus on the board, served until 1962-66.
+Dr. Cyril Otis Spann, its fifth president, accepted the challenge to get an alumnus on the board, and served from 1962-66.
 With its growing number of alumni clubs, the Association continued on its mission to get:

 - Each alumnus to make a gift ranging from $50 to $25 to $15.

 - Each Benedict College Club to hold a Founder’s Day service in a local church.